Create a rule

 Create a rule that evaluates a CEL condition against incoming events and executes actions when matched.

 condition that is evaluated against each incoming event and an actions array that executes when the condition matches.
+Use description to add a human-readable summary of what the rule does.
 Common actions include crediting balances, incrementing counters, and setting tags.

 budgets cap how much a rule can issue per asset over a given period.
 Each budget specifies an asset_id, a limit, and an optional schedule_type (CRON or INTERVAL) that controls automatic resets.
 Omitting the schedule type creates a lifetime budget that never resets on its own.
-When a budget is exhausted, the rule still matches but the credit action is suppressed.
+When a budget is exhausted, the rule is skipped entirely: all of its actions are rolled back and the evaluation is recorded as skipped with a budget_exceeded reason.
 You can manually reset a budget via the reset budget endpoint.

 API key passed in the X-API-Key header.